aras-labs/Fundamentals_of_Robotics/README.md

 ## 📬 Contact

-For any questions or suggestions, feel free to open an issue or contact the repository maintainer at [taghirad@kntu.ac.ir](mailto:taghirad@kntu.ac.ir).
+For any questions or suggestions, feel free to open an issue or contact the repository maintainer at [hamid@cim.mcgill.ca](mailto:hamid@cim.mcgill.ca).

 ## 📎 Additional Resources